kparc/kcc/README.md

 practice.
 And this is not just to avoid untold damages from trivial errors people keep making in their loop definitions.

-The main reason explicit loops are banned from k is because they are usually unnecessary.
+The main reason explicit loops are banned from k is because k offers something better.
 The idea that displaces them is a simple and strong abstraction called *adverbs*, and before we see them in action, it helps to understand why they are called that way:

 An **adverb** is a **modifier** that takes some **verb** (which is a short way of saying "a user-defined function or native operator"), and makes that